Back to Guides

 And here’s the cost of a round-trip booking on the same flights without a companion voucher applied.

-As you can see, the companion voucher winds up saving over $600.
+As you can see, using the companion voucher winds up saving you over $600.
 This is due to the cost of the base fare for Passenger 1, which is $846, while the companion voucher knocks Passenger 2’s base fare down to a fixed price of $119.

 Booking During Peak Season